Natural gas smokers are popular now, and slowly taking over from their propane counterparts. But what is a natural gas grill?

 Quick Overview: Converting from a Propane Grill to a Natural Gas Grill

-Converting from a propane grill to natural gas grill would ensure that you never run out of fuel, even when preparing food for big cookouts.
+Converting from a propane grill to natural gas grill would ensure that you never run out of fuel.

 However, not all gas grills can be converted to natural gas.
 Check the grill’s manual for a dual fuel logo or any similar sign that will indicate that the grill is convertible.

 You will need a natural gas conversion kit.
 Again, not all grills use the same kit, so make sure you get the right one.